 Google’s stand is discouraging the use of iFrame content.
 But at the same time, everyone, including Google, knows that iFrame will not simply disappear.
 It is a widely used HTML capacity, and many well-known websites use it to make their content more attractive.
 For a long time, there was uncertainty about the indexing of iFrame content.

-So, here’s what we know about iFrames and SEO: Google doesn’t index iFrame content with the URL because, in most cases, iFrame comes from another website with a different URL.
+So, here’s what we know about SEO iFrames: Google doesn’t index iFrame content with the URL because, in most cases, iFrame comes from another website with a different URL.
 Indexing iFrame using the URL would seriously compromise the website’s intellectual property and would be a perfect example of copyright infringement.

 Imagine if someone iFramed an entire website, such as Wikipedia, in a few hours.
 Should the iFramed content appear in search engine results pages?
 The answer is a resounding NO!
 But there are more details.